sylhare/Type-on-Strap/_contents/Python.md

 [Hitchhikers Guide to Python](https://docs.python-guide.org/intro/learning/) - This opinionated guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.
 It also has an exhaustive list of resources for beginners to Python!

+[Kaggle: Micro-Courses](https://www.kaggle.com/learn/overview) - Kaggle has developed a great set of tutorial notebooks conveniently organized by topic.
+Their idea is to get you the skills and code you need, fast.
+A good reference for future projects.

 ## Beginner's Guides